dmolin/tash/README.markdown

 This library is still in development and currently in version 0.1.
 I've still to add aggregation/minification support and normalize the code.
-The library, as it is now, is not yet ready to be used.
-It will be ready when it will reach version 0.2, around November 25th 2011.
+The library, as it is now, is not yet ready to be used in production systems but only for personal or experimental use.

 Using Tash
 ---------------